 See a show at the Opera House

 With over 40 shows a week, the Sydney Opera House has something for everyone.
-From ballets and orchestras to Shakesperean plays and opera performances, enjoy a world-class performance at Sydney’s most iconic landmark.
+From ballets and orchestras to Shakespearean plays and opera performances, enjoy a world-class performance at Sydney’s most iconic landmark.
 Make a night of it and enjoy a pre-dinner drink or aperitif at the Opera Bar just outside.
-A lively venue with spectacular harbour bridge views, and you may be lucky enough to catch some live ambient music on your visit.
+A lively venue with spectacular harbour bridge views, you may be lucky enough to catch some live ambient music on your way home.

 Spit to Manly Walk